zetavg/chromium-website/site/developers/how-tos/get-the-code/working-with-branches/index.md

 git pull
 ```

+When the first branch is merged, "git rebase-update" will automatically reparent
+"branch2" onto "origin/main" for you.

 **Splitting up a CL**

 A common variant of "branch off a branch" is splitting up a large CL into